 In order to conceptualize these research priorities into programs, an assessment of the ongoing R&D programs through a well planned gap analysis was conducted based on some of the existing research networks in the Asia-Pacific region.
 This Expert Consultation on 'Strengthening of Research Partnerships through Networks and Consortia' was jointly organized by APAARI and the World Fish Center, from 2-4 December, 2002 at Penang, Malaysia.
-Also, the progress of regional research networks was further discussed and assessed in the APAARI Expert Consultations organized at Asian Institute of Technology (AIT), Bangkok, and FAO RAP, Bangkok during 2003-05.
+Also, the progress of regional research networks Twenty Two Years of APAARI - A Retrospective was further discussed and assessed in the APAARI Expert Consultations organized at Asian Institute of Technology (AIT), Bangkok, and FAO RAP, Bangkok during 2003-05.